-These challenges are often found in tandem, and are not independent of both skillset and toolset issues.
-Fortunately survey tools and workshops can help leadership identify their growth orientation, see how their mindset impacts growth and facilitate making appropriate changes.
+These challenges are often found in tandem, and are not independent of skillset and toolset issues.
+Fortunately, survey tools and workshops can help leadership identify business growth orientation, see how their mindset impacts growth, and facilitate appropriate changes.

 Addressing the Three Leadership Mindset Challenges